Councils of Carthage: Synod of 397

-The "five books of Solomon", according to Augustine, were Proverbs, Ecclesiastes, Song of Songs, Wisdom of Solomon, and Ecclesiasticus.
+The "five books of Solomon", according to Augustine, were Proverbs, Ecclesiastes, Song of Songs, Wisdom, and Sirach (or Ecclesiasticus).
 The two books of Esdras are interpreted by the Council of Trent as Ezra and Nehemiah.
 The four Books of Kings are 1 Samuel, 2 Samuel, 1 Kings and 2 Kings.
 The two books of Paraleipomena are 1 and 2 Chronicles.

 The council determination that 'two books of Esdras' were to be considered canonical led to some debate over which two books the council referred to.
 Prior to the publication of Jerome's Vulgate, the Vetus Latina and the Septuagint were widely used; in these translation, the two books of Esdras are Ezra–Nehemiah and 1 Esdras, and excluded 2 Esdras.

 The New Cambridge History of the Bible writes that 3 Esdras and 4 Esdras were "declared apocryphal by the Council of Trent".